gtarawneh/minesweeperflags/readme.md

 #### Overview

-Minesweeper flags is a variation of Minesweeper that was published by Microsoft as part of MSN Messenger.
+Minesweeper flags is a variation of Minesweeper that was published by Microsoft as part of the now-deprecated MSN Messenger.
 This is a reworked desktop version of the game.
+As opposed to conventional Minesweeper, the objective in the Flags variation is to locate the mines with the minimum number of clicks.
+The game ends when the player uncovers a set number of mines.

 #### Screenshot